Ductile Iron FAQs

 Can I interchange manhole cover lids between frames of identical product types?

-We do not recommend this as cast components are usually paired at the manufacturing foundry, so that the likelihood of combining components not originally assembled together [at the=”” foundry=””][/at], may not result in stable cover operation.
+We do not recommend this as cast components are usually paired at the manufacturing foundry, so that the likelihood of combining components not originally assembled together at the foundry, may not result in stable cover operation.
 If this process is unavoidable or preferred, please consult Wrekin Technical office for advice.

-What does Wrekin’s Friction™ anti-skid coating provide in terms of traffic skid resistance?
+What does Wrekin’s enhanced anti-skid coating provide in terms of traffic skid resistance?

-The factory application of Wrekin’s Friction™ antiskid coating enhances the surface skid resistance of conventional cast iron manhole covers to a PSRV value in excess of that required by Highways England HA104/09 requirement for high skid-risk areas.
-Friction™ is manufactured from materials typically used in road anti-skid surface treatment applications.
+The factory application of Wrekin’s enhanced antiskid coating enhances the surface skid resistance of conventional cast iron manhole covers to a PSRV value in excess of that required by CD 534 (formerly Highways England HA104/09) requirement for high skid-risk areas.
+Our enhanced anti-skid coating is manufactured from materials typically used in road anti-skid surface treatment applications.
 This means it benefits from the significant advantage of having its wear characteristics closely follow those of the surrounding road surface, which is a fundamental requirement in reducing the likelihood of induced vehicle-skid (from surfaces having differential skid resistance).